-While your drinking water is much lower in arsenic than EPA's standard, (10 ppb) it does contain ambient levels of arsenic (2-3 ppb in the well points and spring, 0 -1.5 in the Anderson Well field (SO9).
+While your drinking water is much lower in arsenic than EPA's standard, (10 ppb) it does contain ambient levels of arsenic (2-3 ppb in the well points and spring, 0 -1.5 in the Anderson Well field (SO9) and 3.7-5 ppb at the Back 40 well.
 This background level is associated with ancient volcanic activity in the Puget Sound Region.
-The EPA Health Goal is 0.
-EPA's health goal is an attempt to balance the current understanding of arsenic's possible health effects due to long term exposure against the costs of removing arsenic from drinking water.
+The EPA Health Goal (MCLG) for arsenic is 0.
+According to the EPA, these MCLG goals are "aspirational".
+MCLGs allow for a margin of safety and are non-enforceable public health goals.
 EPA continues to research the health effects of low levels of arsenic which is a mineral known to cause cancer in humans at high concentrations over many years and is linked to other health effects such as skin damage and circulatory problems.
 WWA board policy is to provide the cleanest water possible to users.
-No water from Canyon Well with its ambient level of 35 ppb arsenic has been used since the 2nd well at the Anderson site was put on line in 2016.
+No water from Canyon Well with its ambient level of 30-35 ppb arsenic has been used since the 2nd well at the Anderson site was put on line in 2016.

 Important Drinking Water Definitions Term Definition MCL MCL: Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-MCLG MCLG: Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or epected risk to health.
+MCLG MCLG: Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
-AL AL: Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+AL AL: Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. ppm, ppb ppm=Parts per Million ( mg/l) ppb= parts per billion (ug/l)